HugoBlox/theme-research-group/content/authors/victoria-cox/_index.md

 email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Alumni
 ---

-My research focuses on the impact of climate on the spread of arboviruses such as dengue, chikungunya, zika, and West Nile virus.
-I am interested in the seasonality and heterogeneity of arbovirus transmission across space and time, and the interplay between environment, climate, human and vector populations which drives this.
+I am interested in the seasonality and heterogeneity of infectious disease transmission across space and time, and the interplay between environment, land use, human behaviour, zoonotic animal reservoirs and vector populations which drives this.
+During my PhD my research focused on the impact of climate and environmental factors on the spread of arboviruses such as dengue, chikungunya, Zika, and West Nile virus.
+As part of the Modelling Translational Hub at Imperial, which provides academic modelling outputs to global health agencies and other stakeholders, my research interests centre around pandemic preparedness.